xapharius/CppMagic/README.md

 Load extension using %load_ext cppmagic.
 Use %%cpp at the beginning of the cell and write your C++ code.
 Execute to get results or compilation errors.
 Use %%cpp -t to get a timeit result.
+Use %%cpp -- [-args...] to pass arguments to the C++ compiler.
+(For example, %%cpp -- -O3 -lpthread)

 <br><br>